Optum/dce/docs/iam-policies.md

 ## Understanding Principal Policies

-When an AWS account is added to the [DCE account pool](concepts.md#account-pool), DCE will create a new IAM role and policy within the account, to be assumed by end-users (principals) of the account.
+When an AWS account is added to the [DCE account pool](concepts.md#account-pool),an IAM role and policy are created within the account.
+This role is assumed by end-users when accessing their leased account.

-You'll see this new IAM role returned as `principalRoleArn` when you [create a new account via the DCE API](api-documentation.md#accounts).
+The principal user's IAM role is returned as `principalRoleArn` when [creating a new account via the DCE API](api-documentation.md#accounts).
 For example:

 ```json
 {